rahulk73/bechdel-test/README.md

 # Bechdel Test

-A move is said to pass the bechdel test if it follows the following criteria :
+A movie is said to pass the bechdel test if it follows the following criteria :

 1. The movie has to have at least two women in it,
 2. who talk to each other,